Approximate Euclidean shortest paths in polygonal domains: Approximate shortest path amid convex polygons

 Extending this argument, if a cone $C_{v'}$ is admissible at $v'$ then the cone $C_{v''}$ cannot be admissible at $v''$.
 Since the number of coreset vertices per obstacle is $O(\frac{1}{\sqrt{\alpha\epsilon}})$, the number of cones introduced per obstacle is $O(\frac{1}{\sqrt{\alpha\epsilon}})$.
 Further, since there are $h$ convex polygonal obstacles, number of cones at all the obstacle vertices together is $O(\frac{h}{\sqrt{\alpha\epsilon}})$. \end{proof}

-Next, we describe computing the spanner $G(V = S \cup S', E)$.
+Next, we describe the algorithm to compute the spanner $G(V = S \cup S', E)$.
 The set $S$ comprises of nodes corresponding to coreset $\cal{S}$.
-For every $v \in S$ and for every admissible cone $C_v$, let $V'$ be the set of points on the boundaries of obstacles of $\Omega$ that are visible from $v$ and lie in $C_v$.
+The set $S'$ is a set of Steiner points, as follows.
+For every $v \in S$ and every admissible cone $C_v$, let $V'$ be the set of points on the boundaries of obstacles of $\Omega$ that are visible from $v$ and belong to cone $C_v$.
 (See Fig.~\ref{fig:coresetspanner}.)
-The point in $V'$ that is closest to $v$, say $p$, the {\it closest Steiner point in $C_v$} to $v$ is found and $p$ is added to $S'$.
-An edge $e$ between $v$ and $p$ is introduced in $E$ while the Euclidean distance from $v$ and $v'$ is set as the weight of $e$ in $G$.
+The point $p$ in $V'$ that is closest to $v$, termed the {\it closest Steiner point in $C_v$} to $v$, is determined and $p$ is added to $S'$.
+An edge $e$ between $v$ and $p$ is introduced in $E$ while the Euclidean distance between $v$ and $p$ is set as the weight of $e$ in $G$.
 Let $p$ be located on a convex polygonal obstacle $P$.
-Further, for every Steiner point $p$, let $v'$ (resp. $v''$) be the coreset vertex or Steiner point that lie on the boundary of $P$ and occurs before (resp. after) $p$ while traversing the boundary of $P$ in counterclockwise order.
-Then an edge $e'$ (resp. $e''$) between $p$ and $v'$ (resp. $p$ and $v''$) is introduced in $E$ while the Euclidean distance from $p$ to $v'$ (resp. $p$ and $v''$) is set as the weight of $e'$ (resp. $e''$) in $G$.
-The set $S'$ comprises of all such Steiner points.
-Note that both $|V|$ and $|E|$ are $O(\frac{h}{\sqrt{\alpha\epsilon}})$.